susuki-kareno/ubuntu_on_raspberrypi/README.md

 12. Exit *Raspberry Pi Imager* by click the window close button.
 ## Boot Ubuntu Server on Raspberry pi
 1. Set the SD Memory card to your Raspberry Pi module.
-2. Connect LAN cable wher not use Wi-Fi.
+2. Connect LAN cable when not use Wi-Fi.
 3. Turn on your Raspberry Pi module.
 4. Have fun!